Prickly sida - Sida spinosa L.

 Habitat: crop fields, gardens, waste areas

 General description: Branched, erect plant reaching heights of 1.5 ft.
 Leaves are ovate to oval, alternate, up to 2” long with serrate margins.
-Petioles have linear stipules at base Pale yellow flowers found in axils of leaves.
+Petioles have linear stipules at the base.
+Pale yellow flowers are found in the axils of leaves.
 Small spurs (spines) are produced at the base of the petioles on the nodes.
-These spurs are the source of common and botanical name.
+These spurs are the source of the common and the botanical name.

 Key ID traits: Serrated, lanceolate leaves with two spines on nodes of the stem.